Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 There came a roar of a voice, like the howl of a monster in the distance; she shut up abruptly.

-So did all of them.
-All of a sudden the murmur of two girls’ voices in the back halted as they waited out that awful and lung-tearing howl.
-Lan Sizhui risked a glance in the interstice between two of the planks making up the walls of the shed: he saw only the girl-spirit’s back, running away from them.
+So did they all.
+All of a sudden, the murmur of two girls’ voices in the back halted as they waited out that awful and lung-tearing howl.
+Lan Sizhui risked a glance in the interstice between two of the planks making up the walls of the shed: he saw only the girl-spirit’s back running away from them.

-“What was that?” a Ouyang Zizhen asked fearfully.
-The group had been entirely silent for over a minute, fear and anticipation locking all of their tongues.
+“What was that?”
+Ouyang Zizhen asked fearfully.
+The group had been entirely silent for over a minute now, fear and anticipation locking all of their tongues.
 “Oh, what was that, are we going to—”